Authorship of the Pauline epistles: Undisputed epistles

 These seven letters are quoted or mentioned by the earliest of sources, and are included in every ancient canon, including that of Marcion (c.
 140).
 There is no record of scholarly doubt concerning authorship until the 19th century when, around 1840, German scholar Ferdinand Christian Baur accepted only four of the letters bearing Paul's name as genuine, which he called the Hauptebriefe (Romans, 1 and 2 Corinthians, and Galatians).
 Hilgenfeld (1875) and H. J. Holtzmann (1885) expanded Baur's four into seven, by adding Philemon, 1 Thessalonians, and Philippians.

 Nowadays, few scholars argue against this list of seven epistles, which all share common themes, emphasis, vocabulary and style.
 They also exhibit a uniformity of doctrine concerning the Mosaic Law, Christ, and faith.
+However, some scholars continue to challenge the authenticity of letters within this group, particularly questioning aspects of authorship, dating, or theological development.

 Disputed epistles

+The six disputed epistles below are believed by some scholars to have come from followers writing in his name, using material from Paul's surviving letters and letters written by him that no longer survive.

 Colossians

 Although Colossians is witnessed by the same historical sources as the undisputed texts, Pauline authorship of Colossians has found some critics.
 It was originally doubted by F. C. Baur, though others working from his general thesis, such as H. J. Holtzmann, argued that an original brief Pauline text experienced many interpolations by a later editor.
 The basis for this early objection was that the letter aimed at refuting Gnosticism, a heresy which had not reached its ascendancy until the early 2nd century.
-This thesis subsequently declined, especially following an analysis of Gnosticism by R. Wilson, in which he contended that the supposed parallels were unsupported.
+This thesis subsequently declined, especially following an analysis of Gnosticism by R. Wilson, in which he contended that the supposed parallels to Gnosticism were unsupported.

 Another argument centers on differences in style and vocabulary.
 W. Bujard attempted to show significant stylistic differences between Colossians and Paul's other works, such as unusual genitive constructions.
-Others have analyzed the style and reached opposite conclusions, pointing to common Pauline idiom and phrase such as en christo and en kurio.
+Others have analyzed the style and reached opposite conclusions.

-The extensiveness of the theological development in the epistle compared to other epistles has also led to skepticism concerning Pauline authorship.
-H. Conzelmann made such an argument, pointing to differing theological concepts of "hope".
-Others accepting this analysis have asserted that the text is merely a late text of Paul, though the thesis has not found wide scholarly concurrence.
-It has been observed that Paul's criticism of strict adherence to "the law" is typical of the genuine Pauline letters.